openfox-opensource/mediawiki-extensions-StructuredSearch/README.md

 ```$wgStructuredSearchDefaultParams```
 The extension provide out of the box predefined fields - for now there are 'namespaces', 'authors' and 'category'.
 This options controls which of this fields would be shown.
 Default value is both 'namespaces' and 'category'.
 If this configuration defined, you need to include all predefined fields you want.
+When adding  'authors' option, you need to reindex or errors could happen.

 ### Predefined fields - category field configuration